 I was having a baby, it didn't mean I wanted to be treated like a baby.
 Not only is this treatment steeped in misogyny, it's a major pet peeve.
 I might have been a clueless new pregnant person who didn't know what I didn't know - but last time I checked, pregnancy is not a condition that erased my ability to inform myself.
 I wanted collaborative care because bottom line- women know their bodies.

-Eventually that teaching expanded to doula care, speaking, counseling, a whole lot of advocacy and community building.
-Rather than shaming women with a right or wrong way to birth- women need to support figuring out what works best for them.
+Eventually that teaching expanded to doula care, speaking, counseling, a whole lot of advocacy, and community building.
+Rather than shaming women with a right or wrong way to birth, women need support figuring out what works best for them.
 They need the evidence to make informed decisions that are supported implicitly by their care team.
 They need validation.
 They need space to behave like the mammals they are.
-Basically- It's your vagina - you decide what happens to it.
+Basically, it's your vagina - you decide what happens to it.
 It's like an awesome Choose Your Own Adventure for your vagina!

 So my shift in life after my oldest kid was born was not just my shift into motherhood.
 It was a shift in how I walked in this world.
-It changed how I showed up for my family, community and myself.
+It changed how I showed up for my family, my community, and myself.
 Birth taught me this.
-Watching individuals during this transition is one of the best reminders of how we are much more capable that we can ever imagine.
+Watching individuals during this transition is one of the best reminders of how we are much more capable than we ever imagine.

-Birth work has been a guide how I live:
+Birth work has been a guide to how I live:

 embrace your powerful voice

 there is always time for laughter (even at 9cm)

 ask for help